Roman-marto/Start/README.md

 # Start
-First steps with the tasks of Epam training
+First steps with the tasks